OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk-introduction.md

 A primary function of the Orbit SDK is the deployment of a new Orbit chain.
 The initial step in setting up an Orbit chain involves determining the type that best fits your needs.
 We offer four distinct types of Orbit chains:

-1. **[Rollup Orbit Chains](/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md)**: These are the most straightforward Orbit chains.
-In this type, transaction data is batched, compressed, and posted to the parent chain, akin to the <a data-quicklook-from="arbitrum-one">Arbitrum One</a> chain as a rollup chain.
+1. **[Rollup Orbit Chains](/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md)**: These Orbit chains offer Ethereum-grade security by batching, compressing, and posting data to the parent chain, akin to the <a data-quicklook-from="arbitrum-one">Arbitrum One</a> chain as a rollup chain.
 You can read more on the [orbit rollup deployment page](/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md).

 2. **[Anytrust Orbit Chains](/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md)**: Anytrust Orbit chains share a similar logic with rollup chains but with a key difference: batches are not posted directly to the parent chain.
 Instead, they are stored by a <a data-quicklook-from="data-availability-committee-dac">Data Availability Committee (DAC)</a> to reduce transaction fees.
 The main differences between an Anytrust chain and a rollup chain are: